 • • •

 “Newly arrived Westerners are at a loss to understand [Istanbul], and out of this loss they attribute to it a ‘mysterious air,’” writes Orhan Pamuk in his 2005 memoir Istanbul.
-I’ll admit to being one more in that tradition, if it can be called that.
+I’ll admit to being one more in that tradition, if it can be called a tradition.
 Pamuk recounts Théophile Gautier’s 19th century visit—excusing the French writer’s “occasional arrogance” and “sweeping generalizations”—and celebrates him for identifying in a single thoroughfare a mood to define the city: “I do not believe there exists anywhere on earth more austere and melancholy than this road which runs for more than three miles between ruins on the one hand and a cemetery on the other.”

 Pamuk dedicates an early chapter of his memoir to something he calls the hüzün, a pervasive sadness that makes up part of the basic character of the city.
-He traces its appearance in the Koran to something specific to Istanbul, where ruins were not set behind velvet ropes like elsewhere in Europe but left to mix with the present in ways that were not always uplifting.
+He traces its appearance in the Koran to something specific to Istanbul, where ruins are not set behind velvet ropes, like elsewhere in Europe, but left to mix with the present in ways that are not always uplifting.
 Beyond summarizing Pamuk, I can’t say I understand the hüzün, but his description of how it manifests in the life of the city is visually rich and unmistakably urban.
 His compilation of vignettes—“of the overpasses in which every step is broken in a different way; of the man who has been selling postcards in the same spot for the past forty years”—crowds out from a doleful center and reads like a checklist for an enterprising photographer.